michaellihs/golab/doc/golab_branches_get.md

 ## golab branches get

-List repository branches
+Get single repository branch

 ### Synopsis

-Get a list of repository branches from a project, sorted by name alphabetically.
+Get a single project repository branch.
 This endpoint can be accessed without authentication if the repository is publicly accessible.

 ```
 golab branches get [flags]